Thilakraj1998/Project-List/Comment Moderation/README.md

 ### Usage

-* Create a separate ipynb file required for model prediction/usage of module.
+* Create a separate ipynb file required for model prediction/usage of model if utilizing custom trained model.
-* Create a function which handle all the data preprocessing and engineering which is required to make prediction.
+* Create a function which will handle all the data preprocessing and engineering which is required to make prediction.

 ### Submission